PRESS DIGEST- Canada - June 6

-June 6 The following are the top stories from selected Canadian newspapers.
+June 6 (Reuters) - The following are the top stories from selected Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** The federal government says it is concerned about high cellphone prices and is ordering the telecom regulator to review a recent ruling on roaming that makes it harder for some small wireless companies to provide inexpensive service. (tgam.ca/2rGPD7O)